USS Ingraham (FFG-61)

 USS Ingraham (FFG-61), the last American Oliver Hazard Perry-class guided missile frigate to be built, was the fourth ship of the United States Navy to be named for Captain Duncan Ingraham (1802–1891).

 Built in Los Angeles, California

 Ingraham was laid down on 30 March 1987 at the Todd Pacific Shipyards, Los Angeles Division, San Pedro, California.
-She was launched on 25 June 1988; sponsored by Mrs. Linda E. Carlson, wife of Vice Admiral Dudley L. Carlson, Chief of Naval Personnel; and commissioned on 5 August 1989, Commander Charles S. Vogan Jr., in command.
+She was launched on 25 June 1988; sponsored by Mrs. Linda E. Carlson, wife of Vice Admiral Dudley L. Carlson, Chief of Naval Personnel; and commissioned on 5 August 1989.
 Ingraham was decommissioned on 30 January 2015.

 Prior to decommissioning, Ingraham was commanded by Commander Dan Straub.
 Ingraham's former homeport is at NS Everett, Washington, and was assigned to Destroyer Squadron 9.

 Service history

 Operation Fiery Vigil

 Mount Pinatubo, a volcano located on Luzon in the Philippines, erupted on 12 June 1991.
 The mountain's fury blackened the skies across Angeles City and much of Luzon for nearly 36 hours.
 Typhoon Yunya added to the devastation when it slammed inland with fierce winds and rain.
 The rain eventually cleared the atmosphere of most of the choking and blinding ash, but the disaster deposited a heavy eight-inch coating of grey ash over much of the area around Naval Station (NS) Subic Bay and Naval Air Station (NAS) Cubi Point.
 Sailors observed that the residue gave the landscape the appearance of dry cement.
 The ash crushed many lightweight structures, and a chalky film covered the bay, which presented the appearance of a translucent shade of green.
 The disaster cut electricity and water to the base for two days, and only heavy trucks could grind their way through the morass to reach victims.
 Rescue workers also contended with aftershocks.
 The volcanic eruption and the typhoon killed more than 300 people and displaced more than 300,000 victims.

 Aircraft carriers Abraham Lincoln and Midway, together with Ingraham and ships from Amphibious Readiness Group Alpha, led by amphibious assault ship Peleliu, participated in Operation Fiery Vigil, the evacuation of those displaced by the disaster.
 Abraham Lincoln transported 4,323 people, primarily USN and USAF dependents, from Subic Bay, Cubi Point, and Clark Air Base to Cebu City, Cebu, for further evacuation to Guam and the continental U.S.

 Abraham Lincoln sailed more than 1800 nmi through inshore waters during Fiery Vigil.
 This voyage required careful attention to detail from her Navigation Department because of the myriad of other vessels, treacherous shoals, and currents.
 The carrier also supported Lake Champlain while the guided missile cruiser evacuated a further 844 people and their pets during three trips in and out of the disaster area.
 Lake Champlain's historian noted that the devastation and the suffering of the victims "overwhelmed" her crewmen.
 Additional squadrons that assisted humanitarian efforts included Strike Fighter Squadron (VFA) 94, Composite Squadron (VC) 5, and Helicopter Anti-Submarine Squadron Light (HSL) 47.